EmilSepa/wireguard-multihop/README.md

 Client: The device you want to connect/to use.

-OCI = Oracle Cloud Infrastructure (I use the free tier).
+First-Hop: OCI = Oracle Cloud Infrastructure (I use the free tier).

+Second-Hop: OPNsense